-People with rheumatoid arthritis (RA) live with constant pain that disrupts and limits their daily activities.
-There are many types of medications that a doctor can prescribe to manage symptoms, pain management, and reduce inflammation.
-There are also positive lifestyle changes that a person with RA can make to increase their chance of maintaining a good quality of life.
+People with rheumatoid arthritis (RA) live with constant pain that limits their daily activities.
+To manage the symptoms of RA, there are numerous DIY natural remedies, as well as prescription medications that reduce pain and reduce inflammation.
+There are also lifestyle changes that a person with RA can make to increase their chance of maintaining a good quality of life.

 When patients take steps to control their RA symptoms, they are at a lower risk of developing additional diseases and permanent damage.
 Some of the ways patients can take control of their life include:

-Although movement can be uncomfortable due to inflamed joints, keeping a consistent exercise routine can help fix range-of-motion problems and keeps joints flexible.
-Research has shown that light activities, like walking and yoga, will strengthen joints and reduce the symptoms.
+Although movement can be uncomfortable due to inflamed joints, keeping a consistent exercise routine can help fix range-of-motion problems and improve flexibility at the joints.
+Research has shown that light activities, like walking and yoga, will strengthen joints and reduce symptoms.
 Always speak to a doctor or physical therapist beforehand to determine which exercises are safe.

 Swimming, using a treadmill or an elliptical machine, and any other low-impact exercises are usually good for RA patients.
-In addition, patients can lift weights under the supervision of a personal trainer to build muscle.
-Keeping muscles strong releases pressure from weak joints and will quicken recovery times.
+In addition, patients can lift weights under the supervision of a personal trainer to build muscle, release pressure from weak joints and quicken recovery times.

 Exercising will also keep RA patients from leading sedentary lifestyles.
-A sedentary lifestyle, or one with irregular or no physical activity, can leave RA patients feeling stiff and unable to move.
-Exercise can also help with losing weight, which is another important factor in managing RA symptoms.
-Overweight people with RA put much more pressure on their joints.
-Losing weight will relieve this pressure and therefore the pain.
+A sedentary lifestyle, or one with irregular to no physical activity, can leave RA patients feeling stiff and unable to move.
+Exercise has the benefit of stimulating weight loss – another important factor in managing RA symptoms.
+RA can be worsened by being overweight as this puts more pressure on the joints.
 Learn more about exercise programs for RA.

 Diet plays an important part in managing rheumatoid arthritis inflammation.
-Although there is no specific diet that helps with RA symptoms, foods that are high in antioxidants can help reduce inflammation.
+Although there is no specific diet to prevent RA symptoms, foods that are high in antioxidants may help reduce inflammation.
 These foods will also improve energy levels, making it easier to manage daily pain.

 Healthy, anti-inflammatory foods include:

 There are also foods that cause inflammation that people with RA should avoid.
-The Arthritis Foundation has extensive information on a healthy RA diet and their guide can be found here or continue reading in our article about inflammatory foods here.
+The Arthritis Foundation has extensive information on a healthy RA diets and their guide can be found here.

 Adding supplements to your diet, such as turmeric and fish oil (click here for more essential oils), may ease arthritis stiffness in the mornings.
 Eating well and taking vitamins that boost your immune system will keep the body healthy while it deals with RA symptoms.
 Always discuss supplements and vitamins with a doctor to ensure that they do not interfere with prescription medication.
 Learn more about your diet with RA

-Resting the body is an important component of living with rheumatoid arthritis, especially during a flare-up.
-Patients often experience constant fatigue and tiredness as their bodies use an excess of energy to fight against symptoms.
-Dealing with the day to day pain and stiffness of RA can drain a person’s stamina.
+Resting the body is an important when living with rheumatoid arthritis, especially during a flare-up.
+Patients often experience constant fatigue and tiredness as their bodies use up energy to combat symptoms.
+Dealing with the day to day pain and stiffness of RA can be draining.
 While lots of rest is important, too much can lead to a sedentary lifestyle and more RA pain.
 Fighting fatigue is all about a balance between rest and activity.

 If you or someone you know has been recently diagnosed with rheumatoid arthritis, you may be wondering what you should do next.
 It is helpful to speak with a medical professional to discuss the progression of RA and lifestyle changes that need to be made.
 A rheumatologist is a specialist who is specially trained in the diagnosis and treatment of musculoskeletal disease and autoimmune conditions such as rheumatoid arthritis.

 RA is a progressive disease and symptoms may appear and disappear over time.
 Symptoms should never be ignored or left untreated because of the risk of damage to joints.
-A rheumatologist can help patients determine what stage their RA has reached and suggest a treatment plan.
-A rheumatologist can also prescribe medications they should be taking.
-If a person is having difficulty with painful symptoms, a rheumatologist can suggest actions that will help alleviate the pain, such as exercises, diet changes and supplements.
+A rheumatologist can help patients determine what stage their RA has reached and suggest a suitable treatment plan.
+A rheumatologist can also prescribe medications.
+If a person is having difficulty with symptoms, a rheumatologist can suggest actions that could help alleviate the pain, such as exercises, diet changes and supplements.